An epicurean adventure to: South Africa

 Top tips

-- When incorporating the sauce into the pasta, avoid adding it all at once at first.
+- When adding the sauce to the pasta, don't add it all at once at first.

 Storage

-This salad lasts well for up to 5 days in the fridge.
-Honestly, it gets better by the next day and even the day after that.
-You can serve it fridge cold or at room temperature.
+This salad stays fresh in the fridge for up to 5 days.
+It tastes even better the next day or the day after.
+You can serve it cold from the fridge or at room temperature.

 Not suitable for freezing.